What is Responsible R&D at AstraZeneca?

 Improving local R&D capacity

 An external collaboration platform in R&D, education, technology and government affairs, iDREAM is an initiative being implemented through local bio-hubs in our Emerging Markets.
 These bio-hubs improve local capacity for R&D to address local needs.
-In 2018, AstraZeneca launched iDREAM hubs in Russia, Brazil and Taiwan, with important collaboration agreements signed.
+In 2018, AstraZeneca launched iDREAM hubs in Russia, Brazil and Taiwan; and in 2019 implemented hubs in China, Argentina and India.

 Following all of our efforts to bring innovation to patients at a country level, as part of the next phase in our iDREAM journey we aimed to connect this culture across the whole region.
 In December 2018 at the University of Cambridge, our cross-functional AstraZeneca International Science Board team launched the inaugural International Future Healthcare Forum, bringing together our iDREAM hubs from Russia, Brazil and Taiwan, as well as potential hubs from Australia, Turkey and China, to share and collaborate on the latest developments in life sciences innovation.